mumuaktar/BraTS-Challenge-GoAT/README.md

 validation set, demonstrating strong performance and robustness under varying clinical conditions.

-Currently, it contains the final docker submission version to the challenge.

 If you find our project useful for your research, please consider citing our paper and codebase with the following:

 Aktar M, Nasser T, Souza R, A Multitask Learning Approach for Segmenting Brain Tumor Subregions: Towards Better Generalization, In BraTS Lighthouse 2025 Challenge: BraTS Generalizability Across Tumors (BraTS-GoAT), MICCAI 2025 (Accepted).